gchauvet/satellite/README.md

 </p>

 ### Dependency
-In your Maven POM project, add the Satellite API dependency (check latest version):
+In your project, add the Satellite API dependency (Maven POM):

 ```xml
 <dependency>